• Skip to primary navigation

 How do I make sure that my oven baked ribs are tender and juicy?

 The secret to super tender, fall-apart country style ribs is to first cook them at a low temperature, covered with foil.
-The low temperature lets the ribs cook slowly so the protein fibers can relax and get tender; the foil keeps the steam contained and this contributes greatly to keeping the ribs moist and juicy.

 How are country-style pork ribs different than other types of ribs?

-Well, to tell the truth, country-style ribs aren’t actually ribs at all!
 Country style pork ribs are actually cut from the pork loin, usually from the blade portion at the shoulder end.
-Sometimes country style ribs are boneless, and sometimes they may have a small portion of bone attached.

 Do country style pork ribs have more meat than regular ribs?